 A Mini Bernedoodle can also cost anywhere from $2,000 to $5,000+.

-Sheepadoodles are high energy and are best for active families!
-As a point of reference, our Sheepadoodle gets at least 2 hours of exercise every day, rain or shine.
+Sheepadoodles are medium to high energy and are best for active families!
+As a point of reference, our Sheepadoodle gets roughly 1.5-2 hours of exercise every day, rain or shine.

 Bernedoodles have less energy than a Sheepadoodle and are generally calmer.
 But don’t let that fool you, they are still a working breed and will need exercise.